Skip to content

 The current version serialized as a string

-current_<version part>
+current_<version component>

 new_version